Things That Go Bump In The Day

 What's the big deal if a squirrel does get into my attic?

 If you have discovered squirrels, or any other pest, living in your attic, Rottler Pest & Lawn Solutions can help.
-We provide fast, effective, humane pest removal so that you don't have to live with things that go bump in the day or night.
+We provide fast, effective rodent control and humane wildlife removal so that you don't have to live with things that go bump in the day or night.
 Give us a call for your FREE inspection, and we'll be happy to take care of that for you.